city41/neo-geo-scaling/README.md

 # Findings

-* GnGeo and MAME behave differently from real hardware.
-Possibly enough to warrant attempting to patch GnGeo, as getting scaling correct currently requires running on real hardware often to ensure no unexpected graphical artifacts are left behind
+* ~~GnGeo and MAME behave differently from real hardware.
+Possibly enough to warrant attempting to patch GnGeo, as getting scaling correct currently requires running on real hardware often to ensure no unexpected graphical artifacts are left behind~~ doh, this was due to not padding the C ROMs to a proper size.
+The NeoSD will load a tiny C ROM (in this case, 704 bytes due to there only being 11 tiles), and it looks like the remainder of the C ROM space is probably filled with `0xff`.
+Once I padded the C ROMs to a normal size, real hardware and the emulators matched each other.

 * Best I can tell, setting the bottom row of a tile to be blank doesn't have any impact on graphical artifacts.
 This might be contrary to what is mentioned on [neogeodev's sprite shrinking page](https://wiki.neogeodev.org/index.php?title=Sprite_shrinking).
 However, it's possible the LSPC is looking at the last line of the tile specified in the 31st index?
 The second test where tile zero is blank does support that.